 filed an appeal of Judge Brogan's order.
 The transcripts are on-line here.
+The State's opening appellate brief is here.

 On September 1, 2016, Passaic County Superior Court Judge Thomas F. Brogan ruled that William Paterson University violated the Open Public Records Act (OPRA) by not disclosing a draft of a settlement agreement that the parties to a lawsuit had exchanged with each other.
 Brogan, however, did not issue his written order memorializing his findings until February 22, 2017.
 In a January 10, 2017 Order, Brogan awarded the plaintiff's attorney $30,350 in costs and attorney fees.